marten-seemann/base-drafts/draft-ietf-quic-tls.md

-Because packets may be reordered on the wire, QUIC uses the packet type to indicate which level a given packet was encrypted under [TBD: Table needed here?].
+Because packets may be reordered on the wire, QUIC uses the packet type to indicate which level a given packet was encrypted under [TODO: Table needed here?].
 When multiple packets of different encryptions need to be sent, endpoints SHOULD use compound packets to send them in the same UDP datagram.